 Project Oblio is a research institute, sponsored by Oblio Univeristy.
 There, you’ll find academic courses dedicated to guide you through our project (always free).

 - Decentralize neuroscience research.
 By making the scientific method more open, not only will we produce more research into neuroscience, we’ll produce it faster.
 (Text) (Video)

 - Implement a mobile populist blockchain governance model.
 A scalable blockchain is born from a port of democracy onto the internet.
 (Text) (Video)

 - Vybuds headphones.
 Hardware that effectively acts as a “brainwave miner”, procuring clinical and financial wealth.
 (Text) (Website) (Video)

-Although multiple biometrics will be used on Project Oblio, we often single-out brainwaves because they have not been collected yet by governments or tech companies, and they themselves are a tremendous source of wealth (the going rate is ~$50/hr for a brainwave, not to mention societal impact in crowdsourcing them).
+We often single-out brainwaves as a spark for our network because they have not been collected yet by governments or tech companies, they are a tremendous source of wealth (the going rate is ~$50/hr for a brainwave), and they have life-changing impacts for those suffering from mental illness.
 Read more about analysing brainwaves while keeping subjects’ identities anonymous.

-It’s true that nothing is ever 100% secure, not even encryption.
-But, our algorithms and knowledge of brain science give a much higher-than-average shot.
-It would be complacent of us, as a society, to not to attempt to build something that could positively impact so many lives.
+It would be complacent of us, as a society, to not to attempt to build a proof-of-individual internet democracy, as it could positively impact so many lives.